adem-dugalic/Book-project/README.md

 ```
 npm install
 ```
-to install all the packages.
+that will install all the packages.

 After the installation run